tristanic/isolde/isolde/docs/source/commands/isolde.rst

 3. Your molecule is actually some form of stable radical.
 These are not supported by ANTECHAMBER - you will need to turn to some more in-depth QM method to parameterise it.

+If *alwaysRaiseErrors* is true, then a failure to parameterise any given residue will raise a UserError halting the pipeline at that point.
+If it is false then any errors will be printed as warnings to the log, and parameterisation will still be attempted for any remaining residues.

 .. _`shorthand`: